 Personalize this chickpea and spinach curry meal

 This recipe is perfect to clean up your fridge with forgotten vegetables!
-Try using zucchinis, regular white potatoes, any type of peppers, cauliflower, broccoli, green beans or leafy greens like kale or collard green in place of the spinach.
+Try using zucchinis, regular white potatoes, any type of peppers, cauliflower, broccoli, green beans or other leafy greens (like kale or collard green) in place of the spinach.

 Also, the chickpeas can be swapped for tofu or tempeh and other beans like cannelini beans.